TamaraAtanasoska/dialogue-history/README.md

 The team consists of: [Galina Ryazanskaya](https://github.com/flying-bear), [Bhuvanesh Verma](https://github.com/Bhuvanesh-Verma), [Tamara Atanasoska](https://github.com/TamaraAtanasoska).
 The team contributed to all of the tasks equally.

+If you would like to read more about the reproduction details, our comparison with the original paper and see results from each of the base models and experiments, please read the [project report](project-docs/project-report.pdf).

 ## Cloned repositories and code organisation

 In [model-repos](model-repos/) directory there are the [guesswhat](model-repos/guesswhat/) and the [aixia2021](model-repos/aixia2021/) cloned and edited repositories.
 They are clones from the [original GuessWhat repository](https://github.com/GuessWhatGame/guesswhat) and the [paper specific ensemble repository](https://github.com/claudiogreco/aixia2021) respectively.
 The first one contains the model from the original GuessWhat?! [paper](https://arxiv.org/abs/1611.08481), and the second one contains the original model inspired baseline and the additions that the research group contributed in order to run the experiments described in the paper we are replicating.